Qiskit/qiskit-aer/CONTRIBUTING.md

 #### <a name="mac-dependencies"> Dependencies </a>

-There are various methods depending on the compiler we want to use.
-If we want to use the *Clang* compiler, we need to install an extra library for supporting *OpenMP*: *libomp*.
-The *CMake* build system will warn you otherwise.
-To install it manually, in a terminal window, run:
+We recommend installing *OpenBLAS*, which is our default choice:

-    $ brew install libomp
+    $ brew install openblas

+The *CMake* build system will search for other *BLAS* implementation alternatives if *OpenBLAS* is not installed in the system.

 You further need to have *Xcode Command Line Tools* installed on macOS: